Human Resources Strategy for Researchers (HRS4R)

 INL has embarked on the HRS4R process to improve the recruitment, working conditions and career prospects of all researchers, enhance the quality and impact of its research, and promote gender equality and diversity in the research teams while strengthening its attractiveness at the international level.

 • The Human Resources Strategy for Researchers (HRS4R) is the tool for the implementation of the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers (Charter & Code) in their policies and practices.
 It is a voluntary, structured and monitored auditing mechanism, centred on a continuous assessment in three-year cycles based on gap analysis and action plans for the grant of the “HR Excellence in Research Award”.
-The implementation of the Charter & Code principles by research institutions allows research institutions like INL to be more attractive to researchers looking for a new employer or a host for their research project.
+The implementation of the Charter & Code principles allows research institutions like INL to be more attractive to researchers looking for a new employer or a host for their research project.

 In this context, INL identified the need to design its own human resources strategy that includes the requirements set forth in the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers, beginning the process on December 10th 2021, by sending the endorsement letter.